GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ## 5.102007e-04 5.528670e-02 2.542621e-01 1.005511e+00 1.402381e+01
 ```

-The reason we still have many small max-stage values is that the
+The reason we still have many small max-stage scenarios is that the
 `kermadectonga2` source-zone is very large, and the particular site of interest
 (offshore of Tonga) is mainly affected by a small part of the source-zone.
 If
 we are mostly interested in larger waves, then this seems like an inefficient